Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

 \paragraph{LLMs as a fluid conversational interface, merging covariance- and logic-based reasoning.} In practice when tackling complex causal challenges, people strategically alternate between different modes and methods for causal reasoning.
 People may begin with a logical reasoning approach to frame a high-level problem, then toggle to a covariance based approach to solve a subtask.
 They may switch to a mental simulation to consider counterfactuals, or validate consequences against logical assumptions.
 And they may continue interchanging complementary analytical methods repeatedly before honing in on their final answer.
 This kind of fluid iteration between modes of thinking to date required humans to translate their premises and knowledge across frameworks.
 Now, LLMs may be able to do more of that.

 If so, this may allow a merging of the many kinds of causality into a single higher-level abstraction, allowing people to ask and have answered a much broader and higher-level set of causal questions than could have been addressed through computational methods previously.
-A first step towards this goal can be to include the information about variables into the causal discovery problem.
+A first step towards this goal can be to include the information about variables into the problem of generating causal DAGs.